June 12, 2014

 To learn more about membership in the Farm Animal Protection Council, contact Toni Condon at email@example.com.

-The Equine Council is composed of key supporters for whom the protection of horses and burros is a major concern.
+The Equine Protection Council is composed of key supporters for whom the protection of horses and burros is a major concern.
 These individuals also make a substantial annual commitment of $15,000 or more to The HSUS’s equine protection programs—including ending soring and the slaughter of horses for meat.
-The goal of the council is to give the most committed equine advocates an opportunity for deeper engagement and more meaningful involvement in The HSUS as ambassadors for horse protection.
+The goal of the council is to give the most committed equine advocates an opportunity for deeper engagement and more meaningful involvement in The HSUS as ambassadors for equine protection.

 Did you know?